 So it’s been a full two years since the 26 Before 26 - which turned into a bit of a 26 before 27, but I think I just about got there in the end.
 Last week I turned 27 (and got a SWORD from my amazing boyfriend!), and, seeing as I think that officially puts me into the “late twenties” category, I’m going to go ahead and do it all over again.
 This birthday, I’m going to make a 30 Before 30.
 I’m going to become Jack Nicholson, except without portraying cancer as a fun adventure leading to some sort of clichéd (and rather irritating) epiphany.
 You shouldn’t wait for something terrible to happen before you decide to grab life by the throat and live it to pieces (thank you Frank) – but that being said, when something terrible does happen, you do kind of realise that life is short, and it’s probably better off not to spend it on crap you’ll either forget or regret when the end is drawing near.

 Yes, some pretty rubbish things have happened over the last year.
 My ex husband disappeared, went crazy, and came back a different person who left shortly afterward for good waving a crucifix around in the air.
 My anxiety got to an all time high, which resulted in a lot of crying, a lot of damage, and a lot of people sodding off.
 I lived in a hobbit-sized apartment with a git of a landlord who almost lost my cat, charged me almost $1,000 a month, and let my ceiling remain pretty much collapsed for two of the coldest months of the year.
 I got into a car crash and totalled my boyfriend’s car a week before my driving test.
-And the man I am head over heels in love with is incredibly sick, and I can’t do anything to take it away.
+And the man I love is incredibly sick, and I can’t do anything to take it away.
 Many of my real-life friends are fully aware of the prognosis and day-to-day details, but it’s not my place to broadcast the details across the internet.
 But it’s really, really hard.
 So it hasn’t been the easiest year, but it has put things very much into perspective for me.
 Two of the biggest things I’ve learned are that a) time is short, that every second should be spent wisely, and that trivial things should never be prioritised over what ultimately means most in life, and b) shit happens, but the only way it’s going to stop happening is if you decide to take action rather than whine about it.

 Blogging about my goal list over the course of the last two years is hands down the reason I kept going.
 Once you put something out there for the world to see, you feel like you owe it to them to follow through on your promises.
 And you owe it to yourself to stay accountable, and not look like a lazy bastard.
-Blogging’s taken a bit of a back seat lately because I’m spending most of my free time working on the novel with The Professor.
+Blogging’s taken a bit of a back seat lately because I’m spending most of my free time working on the novel.
 But it’s still important for me to keep some sort of record of 2012, even if it’s only every month or two.
 To continue to immortalise life as it is, life as it was, to look back on and remember how everything felt exactly as it happened.
 My words are my legacy, and I’m not going to abandon them.
 That’s another thing I’ve learned – we all have the same amount of minutes in every day, and complaining about “not having time” for something important to you is incredibly defeatist.
 If it’s truly important, you make time.

 So I’m going to make a 30 Before 30.
 And this time, it’s not going to be lame!
-When I made the last list, it wasn’t just a bucket list of stuff I thought might be kind of neat - it was a list of things I was terribly afraid of, but things I was desperate to be able to do (but that most people probably checked off by the time they reached puberty).
+When I made the last list, it wasn’t just a bucket list of stuff I thought might be kind of neat – it was a list of things I was terribly afraid of, but things I was desperate to be able to do (but that most people probably checked off by the time they reached puberty).
 Reading out loud and speaking to people on the actual telephone don’t make for the most exciting of reading material, and I think I’ve taken enough of the small steps to move onto the bigger ones.
 I promise it’ll be more exciting this year.
 I want to challenge myself, grow, learn new things, throw myself outside what’s comfortable and hope for the best.
 I want to learn to stop giving a crap about things and people that don’t factor into the big picture, and I want to focus only on the things that do.
 I want to learn to accept my weaknesses and faults, and actively try to change them.
 I want to learn what is most comfortable, and spend some time nurturing that as well as trying what’s not.
 I don’t want to get to the end without any scars.
 I want to get there knowing I did something, and I want to know more fully who exactly I am.
 I think once you’ve figured that out, it’s pretty much time to kick the bucket, but I think there’s enormous value in exploring yourself, learning to be comfortable with what’s there, and challenging yourself to be even more.
 I think I’m on the right track.
 I think it was good to have tried things I was afraid of, but I tend to give myself a hard time for not having done them perfectly – my goal wasn’t just to attempt them, but to do them fearlessly, and in that respect, it’s hard not to focus on shortcomings.
 But on the other hand, I think points are generally given for effort, so I think as long as I keep trying, maybe I’ll learn to give myself a bit of a break.
-Before the Professor and I even met, he quoted something I’ve held onto tightly ever since – that it doesn’t matter what direction you’re going or if you even know where you’re going, as long as you’re moving forward.
+It doesn’t matter what direction you’re going or if you even know where you’re going, as long as you’re moving forward.
 And move forward I shall.

 I don’t know if I’ll ever be able to truly “conquer” anxiety, or not be a worrier.
 There’s a fine line between habits and innate personality traits, and hard as I work at changing behaviours and thought patterns, I think there’s always going to be something there that’s simply part of who I am.
 I think it would be a terrible thing if we could easily change who we are, but I think with enough effort and determination, we can change habits that may masquerade as personality.
 I know I’m always going to be sensitive, and I’m always going to have introverted tendencies over extraversion.
 I know I’m always going to cry when I think of animals being mistreated (even in Pixar movies) or losing loved ones (also even in Pixar movies… yes, I just finished watching Up), or when I feel like I’ve let someone down.
 But I just have to look at these things and instead of eliminating them, maybe just working on getting them in check, – maybe trying to see the positive side of them is the way to go.
 Yes, I hate that I’m so incredibly sensitive and cry so often.
 But I’m proud of the fact that I feel with the absolute maximum capacity I have, and care so deeply about what’s important to me.
 And if weeping like a Shakespearean B-lister every night is the result, then I think it’s a small price to pay.